Catena (soil): Concept

-The catena concept originated in Central Uganda, by chemist W.S.
+The term soil catena is used to describe the lateral variation in soils over a hillslope.
+The catena concept originated in central Uganda by chemist W.S.
 Martin to describe a hill slope sequence at the Bukalasa research station.
 The term catena (Latin: chain) was first coined by scientist Geoffrey Milne to describe these soil-topography units.

-The concept of a catena was developed in order to analyze the regular variation of soils across a slope.
-The example of this approach consists first in a structural component, the recurring pattern of certain soils in a landscape transects in which every chain element has its place in the chain, a soil has it in a landscape.
+The concept was developed in order to analyze the regular variation of soils across a slope.
+The example of this approach consists first in a structural component, the recurring pattern of certain soils in a landscape transect in which every chain element has its place in the chain, a soil has it in a landscape.

 Formation

-The term soil catena is used to describe the lateral variation in soils over a hillslope.
 A slope can be broken into sections known as a ridge, crest, midslope, and toeslope.
 The ridge or hilltop tends to accumulate organic matter that allows formation of an adequate thickness of soil.
-Steeper slope or crest sections tend to be freely drained, while at the bottom of slopes or toeslopes there is usually higher in moisture content due to poor drainage.
-Toeslope soils are not only higher in moisture content, but are also known to be richer in clay and organic matter.
+Steeper slope or crest sections tend to be freely drained, while at the bottom of slopes or toeslopes there is usually higher in moisture content and poor drainage.
+Toeslope soils are also known to be richer in clay and organic matter.

 Lithology and relief can be the primary controls on the development of certain catenas with easily disaggregated parent rock and high relief favoring particle redistribution and therefore the formation of distinct soils in particle-source and particle-deposition zones along a slope.

-Catenas can also develop on low relief hillslopes, but because less potential energy is available the redistribution of mass can be dominated by subsurface flow of plasma, a combination of dissolved and suspended solids in soil water.
+Catenas can also develop on low relief hillslopes, but because less potential energy is available, the redistribution of mass can be dominated by subsurface flow of plasma, a combination of dissolved and suspended solids in soil water.

 Open system

 A catena forms when the climate, including precipitation and evaporation, is the same for the whole slope, and when sufficient time has passed for equilibrium to be reached between the processes that bring materials in to a facet and the processes that take materials away.
 The result is a predictable sequence of soil facets.
 A catena is thus an open system which has continuous input and output processes.
-On a steeper slope in the middle of a catena, erosion, such as by runoff, is faster, so facets are typically thinner and drier.
+On a steeper slope in the middle of a catena, erosion (surface runoff) is faster, so facets are typically thinner and drier.
 Conversely, on a shallower slope at the top or bottom of a catena, soils are thicker and deeper.
 In addition, the top facets lose materials such as mineral salts when these are washed out by rain (eluviation), while the bottom facets gain materials when these are washed in (illuviation).